liip/bootstrap-blocks-wordpress-plugin/readme.txt

 This is a major update of the plugin.
 Please check if the mentioned **breaking changes** affect your code before updating to this version.

 * **Breaking Change** [REMOVE] Old object template structure for row templates is not supported anymore!
-Please update your templates to the new array structure. (see [filter documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowtemplates)).
+Please update your templates to the new array structure (see [filter documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowtemplates)).
 * **Breaking Change** [REMOVE] Removed unused `wpBootstrapBlocks.row.useOldObjectTemplateStructure` filter.
 * **Breaking Change** [REMOVE] Removed `wpBootstrapBlocks.container.useFluidContainerPerDefault` filter.
 Please use `wp_bootstrap_blocks_container_default_attributes` filter instead.
 * **Breaking Change** [CHANGE] Removed unused wrapper-div from `row` template.
 The `alignfull` class now gets added directly to the row.